Review - 'Every Summer After' by Carley Fortune

 Was this supposed to funny?
 Cause I didn't laugh.

 I thought this story was going to be about a traditional wife, one who wants to stay at home and revel in the domesticity of child rearing, cleaning, and cooking, all the while playing it up for the cameras of her social media account.
 And then one day, she actually wakes up in the 1800s and bumbles around, much to her consternation and our amusement.
-Now wouldn't that have been a fun story?
+Now wouldn't that have been an interesting story?
 But instead, I got something else altogether.

 As is every story, it all comes down to the characters.
 And Natalie never gelled into a real, coherent one for me.
 She hates being a mother, but keeps having more kids.
 She hates farming, but insists on living on a farm.
 She doesn't like her husband, but screams at her sister for divorcing.
 And through it all, she documents every step for social media just so she can pretend some more.
-Yeah, I didn't get it at all.
+Yeah, I didn't get it.

 There's a level of cynicism here that was hard to stomach.
 Natalie had a constant, internal dialogue of hate towards just about everyone who wasn't her, and it was painful to read.
 She viewed herself as a victim with no choice, even though every decision was hers the whole way through and she could've stopped at any time.